The Satanist's Apprentice

-"The Satanist's Apprentice" is the fifth episode of the sixth season of the American science fiction television series Legends of Tomorrow, revolving around the eponymous team of superheroes and their time travelling adventures.
+"The Satanist's Apprentice" is the fifth episode of the sixth season of the American science fiction television series Legends of Tomorrow.
+The series revolves around the eponymous team of superheroes and their time-travelling adventures.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe.
-The episode was written by Keto Shimizu and Ray Utarnachitt, and directed by Caity Lotz.
-It is a part-animated episode, inspired by the Disney animated films of the 1990s.
+The episode was written by co-showrunner Keto Shimizu and Ray Utarnachitt, and directed by series lead Caity Lotz.
+A portion of the episode is animated, inspired by the Disney animated films of the 1990s.

-Lotz stars as Sara Lance / White Canary, and is joined by principal cast members Tala Ashe, Jes Macallan, Olivia Swann, Shayan Sobhian, Lisseth Chavez, Nick Zano and Matt Ryan.
-The episode follows two storylines; in one, Astra Logue apprentices under Aleister Crowley, leading to catastrophic consequences for the other Legends.
-In the second, Sara meets Bishop, her kidnapper, and seeks to escape.
+"The Satanist's Apprentice" stars Olivia Swann as Astra Logue.
+In the episode, Astra apprentices under Aleister Crowley (Matt Lucas), who was turned into a painting by John Constantine (Matt Ryan).
+After Astra and Constantine argue, Crowley casts a spell, turning the Legends into cartoon characters.
+Meanwhile, Sara Lance (Lotz) meets Bishop (Raffi Barsoumian), her kidnapper, and attempts to escape.

-"The Satanist's Apprentice" was first aired in the United States on The CW on June 6, 2021, and was watched by 0.42 million viewers with a 0.1 share among adults aged 18 to 49.
-The episode received generally positive reviews from critics, who appreciated the animated portions.
+"The Satanist's Apprentice" was first aired in the United States on The CW on June 6, 2021, to an audience of 420 thousand viewers.
+The episode received generally positive reviews from critics who praised Lotz's directing and the contrasting storylines.

 Plot

 At John Constantine's manor, Astra Logue struggles with everyday chores and her neighbor, Robert Truss, and is ignored by Constantine.
-Astra finds Aleister Crowley, an occultist trapped in a painting who offers to teach her magic intending to find the Fountain of Imperium, a source of alien magic.
-During an argument with Constantine, Astra gives Crowley control of his body.
+Bored, Astra finds Aleister Crowley, an occultist trapped in a painting in Constantine's attic, who offers to assist her in finding the mythical Fountain of Imperium, a source of alien magic.
+After finding out Astra is training with Crowley, Constantine attempts to convince her to quit.
+During the argument, Astra gives Crowley control of his body.
 When the Legends arrive at the manor, Astra transforms them into household objects, and when Astra tries to stop Crowley from usurping Truss's and the Legends' souls, he betrays her and transforms everyone into cartoon characters.
-Astra uses a spell created by her mother Natalie to remove all magic, which re-traps Crowley and restores everyone to their bodies, but also depowers everyone of their magic, including Constantine, prompting him and Astra to begin anew.
+Astra uses a spell created by her mother, Natalie, to remove all magic, which re-traps Crowley and restores everyone to their bodies, but also depowers everyone of their magic, including herself and Constantine.
+Now powerless, him and Astra decided to begin anew.

-Meanwhile, Sara Lance meets Bishop, her kidnapper and creator of all Ava clones.
-After healing Sara, Bishop claims that human greed doomed Earth and intends to restart humanity using alien DNA, wanting Sara to teach them strength.
-Sara is betrayed by a deceitful Ava clone, inadvertently leading Bishop to her ship, who reveals that the pods collected its inhabitants' DNA.
-Sara kills Bishop, but she is knocked out only to meet him again back at his lair.
+Meanwhile in space, Sara Lance meets Bishop, her kidnapper and inventor of the AVA clones.
+After healing Sara, Bishop claims that human greed doomed Earth, that he intends to restart humanity using alien DNA, and that he wants Sara to teach them strength.
+Sara recruits an AVA to help her flee; however, the clone betrays her and leads Bishop to her ship.
+After managing to kill Bishop, she is knocked out only to meet him again back at his lair.